 The factory has been developing before the Great Patriotic War and it didn’t stop its operation even during the war.
 At the end of the war, the vineyards were expanded and the produced wine was sent to Yerevan Wine Factory.
 In the Soviet period, the annual production capacity of the factory was 6000 tons of grapes.
 The main products were "Areni" and "Vernashen" wines, which are still produced nowadays.

 In 1999, Getap Wine Factory was privatized and included in Vedi Alco company, led by Manvel Ghazaryan.
 Some of the equipment used at Getap factory has been preserved since Soviet times and with the help of professional staff, it is still used for wine making today.
 The vineyards occupy about 120 hectares of land, 70 hectares of which are only "Areni", one of the oldest grape varieties.

 Thus, Getap Wine Factory currently has mastered the production of white dry wines, which managed to become very popular and loved by everyone in a short time.
-The production of Getap Wine Factory has earned a number of international awards and high appraisal of the consumers even outside Armenia.
-One of the best wine types of the factory is the legendary "Areni" wine, which comes in 1945.
+The production of Getap Wine Factory has earned a number of international awards and high appraises of the consumers even outside Armenia.
+One of the best wine types of the factory is the legendary "Areni" (since 1945).
 It is distinguished by intense dark red pearl color, sparkling, barrel and various other flavors.
 The flavour is rich in unique fruity taste and pleasant tartness.
-In 1981 "Areni" wine was awarded a quality mark, one of the highest qualifications of the Soviet period in the field of winemaking.
+In 1981 "Areni" wine was awarded a Quality Mark, one of the highest qualifications of the Soviet period in the field of winemaking.

 Garegin Nzhdeh, a national hero, an ideological leader, a great Armenian general and politician is buried under the walls of this monastery.
 Next to the portrayal on the label there are written the same words of Nzhdeh which are on his gravestone saying, “Nations that are unwilling to defend their own interests condemn themselves to death."